 To be honest, I’ve never climbed a mountain.
 Not yet, at least.

 This has been one thing I’ve been itching to scratch off my bucket list, especially since my father was a serious mountain climber back in the day.
 I grew up with him showing me old photos of his mountain climbing buddies whom he fondly called his mamu, short for mamumundok (mountaineer), and their mountain climbing organisation’s pet name for members.
 He even had several photo albums dedicated to his climbs.
 I remember going through each of them as a kid, wondering when I would be able to hike the same trails and conquer the same peaks.
-Alas, the nearest I’ve come to realising that long-forgotten dream was a field trip to Albay, where I first laid eyes on the Mayon Volcano in fourth grade.
+Alas, the nearest I’ve come to realise that long-forgotten dream was a field trip to Albay, where I first laid eyes on the Mayon Volcano in fourth grade.
 Don’t ask me when this was.

 That said, I’ve been thinking it’s high time for me to plan a mountain climbing adventure.
-In the meantime, here’s a list of Philippine mountains you can also add to your bucket list, whether you’re a seasoned mountaineer or a beginner like me:
+In the meantime, here’s a list of Philippine mountains to you can also add to your bucket list, whether you’re a seasoned mountaineer or a beginner like me:

 Also read: My First Mountain Climb: 11 Things To Expect When Climbing Mt.
 Ulap